Well, 2021 is nearly upon us, and you might be wondering what changes are taking place for Medicare supplement insurance.

 Medicare Supplement rates are determined by a number of factors.
 In fact, without giving this information to an agent you cannot get an accurate quote.

 This is because there are different “risks” within each of these factors.
-For example, the premiums for Males are most costly than for Females, rates in Florida are higher than North Carolina, and tobacco users typically pay higher premiums.
+For example, the premiums for Males are most costly than for Females, rates in Florida are higher than in North Carolina, and tobacco users typically pay higher premiums.

 The factors they use to calculate Medicare Supplement Rates are: